Two key arenas for understanding the role of gender and the position of women in society are the family and working life.

 "Many people in Norway have the impression that having three children is becoming more and more popular, while the opposite is actually true.
 Fewer and fewer people are deciding to have a third child," according to Bringsrud Fekjær.

-"As an aside, we found in looking at this question that the families that are most likely to decide to have a third child are those that already have two boys," Bringsrud Fekjær told us.
+"Incidentally, we found in looking at this question that the families that are most likely to decide to have a third child are those that already have two boys," Bringsrud Fekjær told us.

 On average, we work the same amount, but there is still an imbalance in the division of work.
 Women spend more time doing housework and less time doing their job than men.– Silje Bringsrud Fekjær